 I completely agree with RJ.
 First responders can’t always leave their work at the office- they carry more than binders and laptops on a daily basis and that balance of duty and justice can sometimes bleed into or overpower personal relationships or time.
 In fact, we really see this struggle in the last few episodes of season 1 between Gabe’s profession and his feelings for Lillian.

-With a background in karate, did you find that helpful with how active the character is?
+With a background in karate, did you find that helps with how active the character is?

 RJ: “Karate really lends itself well to the industry.
 It has come in handy in pretty much all the work that I’ve done”.